- Places to Explore

 France's Unknown Soldier is buried beneath the arch, and a commemorative flame is rekindled every evening at 6:30.
 That's the most atmospheric time to visit, but, to beat the crowds, come early in the morning or buy your ticket online (€1.60 service fee).

 Be wary of the traffic circle that surrounds the arch.
 It's infamous for accidents—including one several years ago that involved the French transport minister.
-Use the underground passage from the northeast corner of the Avenue des Champs-Élysées.
+Always use the underground passage from the northeast corner of the Avenue des Champs-Élysées.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013